AITGmbH/AIT.VSTS.Scripts.Legacy/Iterations/TeamAssignment/ReadMe.md

 ### StartOfIterationPath (optional)
 **Type:** String
 **Description:** The level at the iteration tree which is assigned to the teams.
 If no value is provided, the script relates all root iteration to the teams.
 Warning: The project name must not be indicated to the path.
+ It is important to use a slash as delimiter.
 **Example:**
 ```PowerShell
 "2017/Q1/January/KW 1"